isisaddons-legacy/isis-module-publishing/README.md

 * `PublishingServiceRepository` provides the ability to search for persisted (`PublishedEvent`) events.
 None of its actions are visible in the user interface (they are all `@Programmatic`).

-* (In 1.8.0-SNAPSHOT, the) `PublishingServiceMenu` provides actions to search for `PublishedEvent`s, underneath an 'Activity' menu on the secondary menu bar.
+* The`PublishingServiceMenu` provides actions to search for `PublishedEvent`s, underneath an 'Activity' menu on the secondary menu bar.

 * `PublishingServiceContributions` provides the `publishedEvents` contributed collection to the `HasTransactionId`